namiverm/Developer-Portal-Tenant-API/docs/tutorials/markdown/tou2.md

+3.1.
+You will not and will not allow anyone else to:

+   1.  access, use, modify, adapt, reformat, exploit or copy the Fiserv APIs or Documentation, in whole or in part, except as expressly permitted in these Terms;

+   2. alter or remove any copyright or other Fiserv source identifier contained in the Fiserv APIs or Documentation or in any copy of either;

 -  You will not and will not allow anyone else to:

    -  access, use, modify, adapt, reformat, exploit or copy the Fiserv APIs or Documentation, in whole or in part, except as expressly permitted in these Terms;